This Experiment Requires:

 - To use a Light Dependent Resistor as a sensor.

-- To perform an analog reading from the Light Dependent Resistor via input pin P0.
+- Perform an analog reading from the Light Dependent Resistor via input pin P0.

 - To set a light threshold to decide whether to display a sun or a moon on the LED matrix.